carlosjhr64/thesis/INTRODUCTION.md

 ## INTRODUCTION

-I work on "the problem" of minimizing the uncertainty in both the position and momentum of a particle of large average energy in a simple harmonic potential.
+In this paper, I work on "the problem" of minimizing the uncertainty in both the position and momentum of a quantum particle of large average energy in a simple harmonic potential.

 Just as Classical Mechanics can be built on Newton's laws, Quantum Mechanics can be developed through the Schrodinger equation.